lmcoy/crossx/README.md

 crossx
 ======
-The executable main calculates the cross section for pp -> 𝜒2^0 𝜒1^+.
+The executable main calculates the cross section for pp -> 𝜒^0 𝜒^+.

 the modes of main are

     qdep
         Calculates the cross section for various values of Q. cross
         Calculates the cross section.
     dsigma
         Calculates dsigma/dcos(theta).